ggerganov/llama.cpp/CONTRIBUTING.md

 # Documentation

 - Documentation is a community effort
-- When you need to look into the source code to figure out implementation details to figure out how to use an API consider adding a short summary to the header file for future reference
+- When you need to look into the source code to figure out how to use an API consider adding a short summary to the header file for future reference
 - When you notice incorrect or outdated documentation, please update it

 # Resources